-- 1. Commercial development includes those uses that are involved in wholesale and retail trade or business activities, but does not include industrial or light manufacturing uses.
-Because most commercial developments depend on people to support their certain activities, these developments lead to concentrations of people and traffic, which in turn can have a great effect on the condition of the shoreline. - 2.
-The following commercial uses are allowed in order of preference: - a.
+1. Commercial development includes those uses that are involved in wholesale and retail trade or business activities, but does not include industrial or light manufacturing uses.
+Because most commercial developments depend on people to support their certain activities, these developments lead to concentrations of people and traffic, which in turn can have a great effect on the condition of the shoreline.

+- 2. The following commercial uses are allowed in order of preference: - a.
 Water-dependent uses, which shall be given preference over water-related and water-enjoyment uses when a conflict exists. - b.
 Water-related uses. - c.
 Water-enjoyment uses. - d.
-Non water-oriented uses, where part of a mixed use project that includes a water-oriented use and where the use provides significant public benefit with respect to the objective of the Act, such as public access, or shoreline restoration.
+Non water-oriented uses, where part of a mixed use project that includes a water-oriented use and where the use provides significant public benefit with respect to the objective of the Act, such as public access and shoreline restoration.
 When a conflict exists, water-related and water-enjoyment uses shall be given preference over non-water-oriented uses. - 3.
 Use Regulations: - a.
 New non-water-oriented commercial uses should be prohibited unless they are part of a mixed-use project that includes water dependent uses and the use provides a significant public benefit with respect to SMA objectives, such as public access or shoreline restoration. - b.
 Non-water-oriented commercial uses that are not part of a mixed-use development may be allowed where adjacent to water areas where navigability is severely limited or where the site is physically separated from the shoreline by another property or a public right-of-way; provided that the use provides a significant public benefit with respect to SMA objectives. - c.
-Proposed commercial developments shall incorporate permanent public access into their designs consistent with Section 15.04.490 SMC. - d.
-Commercial developments that are not water-oriented shall provide public shoreline access proportionate to the nature and degree of impact associated with the development. - e.
-Commercial developments shall result in no net loss of shoreline ecological functions and processes. - f.
-Wherever feasible, commercial developments shall be required to incorporate environmental cleanup and restoration of the shoreline area in design plans. - g.
-Commercial developments, accessory structures, and associated parking that do not require direct contiguous access to the water, shall be set back from the ordinary high water mark consistent with the building setbacks established for the applicable environment designation. - h.
-Commercial developments shall not block scenic views and shall be limited to 35 feet in height within 100 feet from ordinary high water and 45 feet in height between 100 feet and 200 feet from the ordinary high water mark.
-Structures over 35 feet in height shall require approval of a shoreline conditional use permit.

-- i.
-Associated parking shall be set back from the ordinary high water mark at least 100 feet. - j.
-Commercial developments that have the potential of providing views and scenic vistas to the shoreline will have priority and shall allow public access within the development and/or to public or private trails or walkways. - k.
+Proposed commercial developments shall incorporate permanent public access into their designs consistent with Section 16.04.490 NMC. - d.
+Commercial developments shall result in no net loss of shoreline ecological functions and processes. - e.
+Wherever feasible, commercial developments shall be required to incorporate environmental cleanup and restoration of the shoreline area in design plans. - f.
+Commercial developments, accessory structures and associated parking shall be set back consistent with the building setbacks established for the applicable environment designation. - g.
+Commercial developments shall not block scenic views and shall be limited to 30 feet in height. - h.
+Associated parking shall be set back from the ordinary high water mark at least 100 feet. - i.
+Commercial developments which have the potential of providing views and scenic vistas to the shoreline will have priority and shall allow public access within the development and/or to public or private trails and walkways. - j.
 Non-water-dependent commercial uses over water are prohibited except where necessary to support a water-dependent use.